ngsutils/ngsutils.github.com/modules/bamutils/tobedgraph/index.md

 module: bamutils
 ---

-    Convert BAM coverage to bedGraph
+    Convert BAM coverage to bedGraph based on pileup counts

     Takes a BAM file and produces a bedGraph file.
 This can optionally normalize the counts by a given factor.